 The Yard: Bryant Park

-Equanimity will be on view at The Yard: Bryant Park, 3rd Floor, through early October 2020.
+Displace will be on view at The Yard: Bryant Park, 3rd Floor, through the end of February 2021.
 Please check back for more information on upcoming events surrounding this exhibition.

 The Yard: Lincoln Square

 Alpha’a presents COVID-19 Relief Initiative.
 With everyone having to stay home for the sake of the health of humanity, Alpha’a has decided to step in to raise money for the World Health Organization and its partners.
 They will be featuring limited edition works by Alpha’a artists, and donating their share of the profits.
 The fundraiser is aimed towards gathering donations for the World Health Organization’s COVID-19 Solidarity Response and assist their strenuous work in combatting the coronavirus.